cmseguin/rollup-plugin-react-scoped-css/README.md

 ```

 ## Contributing
 Anyone is free to open a PR and contribute to this project...
-I, by no means, am the best, and I am sure someone smarter than add a lot to this project.
+I, by no means, am the best, and I am sure someone smarter than me can bring a lot to this project.

 The only rules is: Don't be a dick